 Also go through the articles below and know all about the great attractions of Glasgow, top hotels and dining options, shopping, nightlife, transport and lot more.

 With more than 450 years of brewing traditions behind it, the Tennents Wellpark brewery is called UK’s best beer attraction.
-After all Tennent’s Lager has been holding a coveted position in a market that’s largely dominated by fine Scotch whiskies.
+After all, Tennent’s Lager has been holding a coveted position in a market that’s largely dominated by fine Scotch whiskies.
 In a country (and city) that talks and walks whiskey; Tennent’s has been upholding the… Read the full article

-Glasgow with its beautiful architecture, profusion of parks and museums and an eclectic chequered history is simply not a city that you can explore fully behind frosted windows.
+Glasgow with its beautiful architecture, a profusion of parks and museums and eclectic chequered history is simply not a city that you can explore fully behind frosted windows.
 Even if you do a hop on hop off city sightseeing bus tour of Glasgow (works well as an introduction to the city) you need to take… Read the full article

 Whiskey has rebellious roots in Scotland; the truant distillers who lived north were evading English taxmen for almost 200 years.
 To know more about distilleries of this type; you could check out our extensive page on Glengoyne distillery.
 In the late 18th century there were only 8 legal distilleries and more than 400 illegal ones.… Read the full article